 At Summerseat, we have designed a bespoke PSHE programme which is a clear and comprehensive scheme of work in line with the National Curriculum.
-It includes opportunities to support our unique curriculum drivers: diversity, aspiration and resilience as well as ensuring we cover a wide range of areas to support children to become responsible citizens.
+The curriculum is rich in knowledge; the children need to be able to make informed choices and decisions, but equally importantly need to learn and develop the personal attributes and skills to be equipped to deal with a range of situations.
+Our curriculum drivers of perseverance, aspiration and diversity are taught both explicitly and implicitly throughout the curriculum, as well as ensuring we cover a wide range of areas to support children to become responsible citizens.
+PSHE supports our science and PE curriculum in reiterating the importance of a healthy and balanced lifestyle both physically and mentally.
+The importance of mental health is reflected in our curriculum and in our 'Summerseat Smile' to promote wellbeing.
 Please see the long term overview below and our PSHE Steps in Learning which is our progression framework.

 We firmly believe that a meaningful PSHE curriculum is the key to children becoming confident, tolerant and well-rounded adults.